learnlinux/learnlinux.github.io/source/includes/_prodenv.md

 `pip install boto`.

 ## Setup MongoDB
 TuxLab relies on an external installation of MongoDB to store application data.
-There are a number of ways to setup MongoDB, some of which are outlined in our later section on the Mongo component of TuxLab.
-Prior to proceeding, it is important to make note of your MongoDB URL and authentication details, and insert them into the appropriate variable in the next step.
+There are a number of ways to setup MongoDB, some of which are outlined in our prior section on the Mongo component of TuxLab.
+Before proceeding, it is important to make note of your MongoDB URL and authentication details, and insert them into the appropriate variable in the next step.

 ## Configuring TuxLab
 Prior to running the installation script, it is important that you review and edit the configuration settings.
 These settings are outlined in detail in the configuration section of the documentation.